Kshama Sawant: 2026 congressional campaign

+On June 2, 2025, Sawant announced that she would run in 2026 as an independent for the U.S. House of Representatives in Washington's 9th congressional district, challenging Democratic incumbent Adam Smith.
+In the primary, she finished 3rd with 17.3% of the vote, and failed to qualify to the general election.

 Political positions

 Sawant has advocated the nationalization of large Washington State corporations such as Boeing, Microsoft, and Amazon and expressed a desire to see privately owned housing in "Millionaire's Row" in the Capitol Hill neighborhood turned into publicly owned shared housing complex saying, "When things are exquisitely beautiful and rare, they shouldn't be privately owned."
 During an election victory rally for her City Council campaign, Sawant criticized Boeing for saying it would move jobs out of state if it could not get wage concessions and tax breaks.
 She called this "economic terrorism" and said in several speeches that if the company moved jobs out of state, the workers should take over its facilities and bring them into public ownership.
 She has said they could be converted into multiple uses, such as production for buses.
 Sawant maintains that a socialist economy cannot exist in a single country and must be a global system just as capitalism today is a global system.